CSD-FOSS-Team/genume/README.md

 # genume - *graphical enumeration*

-**genume** is a graphical user interface for a collection on enumeration scripts.
+**genume** is a graphical user interface for a collection of enumeration scripts.

 ```